marksigilai/log-file-system/README.md

-The log file system implemented here is able to create, write to and delete files and directories.
+The Log File System implemented here is able to create, write to and delete files and directories.
 These are stored on the disk.
 The disk is seperatoed into blocks.

 Block 0 contains the superblock with information about the disk Block 1 contains the frees vector that is initialized 0's, each bit represents whether a block is free(0) or not(1)